 Anis and Wend are Chilean street artists Abusa Crew.
 They battle it out against machismo in their vivacious art often depicting feminine figures.

 Clare Rojas seems to challenge herself to tell stories via minimal abstraction, and works on canvas a lot, but more wall art would be welcome.
-How stunning is this mosaic bird?

 @clarerojasart on Instagram